rockettheme/docs/Docs/wordpress/themes/kirigami/demo_maintop.md

 * RokSprocket

-The Main Top section in the Kirigami demo adds a visual display of various theme features that puts images are the forefront of the front page's visual appeal.

 #### RokSprocket
 You will need to do two things to prepare this widget so that it looks similar to the one in the demo.